Kentucky High School Principal Admits To Stealing Nude Photos From Teens’ Phones, Trading Them Online

 “This is an unprecedented situation, and we feel the best thing for our school district is to end Mr. Goodlett’s employment and move forward.”

 Several members of the community expressed shock that the beloved and respected principal was accused of such a heinous crime.
-Others noted that he had a wife and child.,
+Others noted that he had a wife and child.

 Things began unraveling for the former principal in September 2016.
 A 20-year-old woman somehow learned that a naked photo of her, which she took for her boyfriend when she was 15, had wound up on a child pornography website based in Russia.
 She called the cops.